 Active case

-Connect with an attorneyDangerous chemicals polluted Marine Corps Base Camp Lejeune’s drinking water.
-Marines, other service members, civilian workers and their family members may have been exposed at the North Carolina base.
-Individuals who develop non-Hodgkin lymphoma (NHL) may be eligible to file a Camp Lejeune non-Hodgkin lymphoma lawsuit.
+Dangerous chemicals polluted Marine Corps Base Camp Lejeune’s drinking water.
+Marines, other service members, their family members and civilian workers may have been exposed at the North Carolina base.
+Individuals who developed non-Hodgkin lymphoma (NHL) were eligible to file a claim with the Department of the Navy between August 2022 and August 2024.

-People with NHL, also called non-Hodgkin lymphoma, are filing Camp Lejeune non-Hodgkin lymphoma lawsuits to seek justice and compensation for their disease.
-New filing options are now available after the passage of the Camp Lejeune Justice Act of 2022.
-This act, part of the larger Honoring Our PACT Act, opened a two-year window for Camp Lejeune claims.
+People with non-Hodgkin lymphoma, also referred to as NHL, filed Camp Lejeune lawsuits to seek justice and compensation for their disease.
+New filing options became available after the passage of the Camp Lejeune Justice Act of 2022.

 The contaminated water at Camp Lejeune has been linked to multiple cancers, including NHL.
 Individuals who were present on base for more than 30 days between August 1953 and December 1987 may have been exposed to various chemicals in the water.
 This includes veterans and their family members.
 Chemicals present in Camp Lejeune water include: